 Depth Jump – allows for more elastic strength due to eccentric overload from stepping off a 12-24 inch box.

 Reaction test (4 jumps) -here the athlete jumps up 4 times in a row trying to go for maximum height.
 This continuous jumping really places an emphasis on elastic strength.

 Each one of these tests gives you some clues about the kind of athlete you are dealing with slow or a fast jumper.
 When you look at the ratios between these test you can then really get a good sense of how this athlete likes to produce force.

 If you perform these tests be sure that arm placement is the same for each.
 Either allow the arms to swing or keep the hands on the hips so that you are able to compare these tests more accurately.
 You don’t need an expensive contact mat, force plate or even a Vertec to test this either.
 Check out the MyJump app which has been scientifically proven to be just as accurate and it is only $7.

 Based on the results we can then tailor both mechanics and training to match the needs of the athlete.
 Those athletes that are “springy” would benefit from more classic strength training while those less “springy” could benefit from plyometrics.
 In regards to their mechanics, specifically their back leg, the “springy” athletes would do better with a “tall and fall” while stronger guys can produce more power with a “drop n’ drive”.
 While I am not a fan of either one of these cues I used them here because everyone knows what I am talking about.

 I’ve only briefly touched on how this applies to pitching during this article.
-The truth is that there are a whole lot of SSC’s happening throughout the entire body when you throw a baseball and I will be diving into them during the next couple of articles.
+The truth is that there is a whole lot of Stretch Shortening Cycle’s happening throughout the entire body when you throw a baseball and I will be diving into them during the next couple of articles.